 How can homeschoolers best use your YouTube channel?

-This year we’re releasing a science project video every Wednesday, and along with that video we have a short PDF document that encourages kids to take that demonstration and make it a true experiment.
+The weekly demonstrations include a short PDF document that encourages kids to take that demonstration and make it a true experiment.
 This video series follows our 2020 science calendar and would be a great way to incorporate weekly science experiments into a homeschool curriculum.
 I also want to be sure that homeschool parents know that the videos on our website will only refer to other science mom videos.
 I know for myself, letting my child navigate YouTube is a concern because there’s a rabbit hole of endless content, and sometimes the “suggested videos” may not be kid-appropriate.
 On the video tab of our website we have it set up so each video will only show other Science Mom videos.
 That way parents know if they put www.science.mom on their child’s tablet or computer, their child won’t end up watching non-educational content.

 What has been the most popular post?

 Ironically, my most popular video is the one that I took the least amount of time to produce!
 I saw a video about the “chair challenge” on Facebook and filmed a short and very informal explanation for it.
 The chair challenge was trending on TicTok at the time, so my video “chair challenge explained” now has more than 50,000 views.
 At its current rate of growth, it will soon surpass my highest-viewed video (The Science Behind Slime).